All Episodes

 The guy is unbelievable.

-Now we'll be friends for a lot of years.
+Now, we have been friend for a lot of years.

-He followed, he listens every day.
+He listens every day.

 He comes on when we invite him on anytime we want him.

-He writes, the vindication of Sean Hannity In a relentless pursuit of the truth.
+He writes, the vindication of Sean Hannity in a relentless pursuit of the truth.

-I was like, nobody's gonna care.
+I was like, nobody's going to care.

-We were right about Obama, never nobody ever wrote about it.
+We were right about Obama.

 We didn't do this alone.

-So let me tell you something a little secret.
+So let me tell you something, a little secret.

-So Carter Page is gonna join us on the Yeah, well, he is joining us.
+Yeah, well, he is joining us.

-So uh but he's being very patient.
+So he's being very patient.

-So he's sitting in a car, cars in front of him, guy pays his way through the uh parking attendant because he sees Jeffrey through his rear view, which is just incredible.
+Guy pays his way through the parking attendant because he sees Jeffrey through his rear view, which is just incredible.

-And Jeffrey's like, no, I have VIP passes, I've already paid for it.
+And Jeffrey's like, no, I have VIP passes.

-Give us money back.
+Give his money back.

-You know, he's a true Jeffrey, sweetheart.
+You know, he's a true Jeffrey sweetheart.

-Gets through, parks his car, he's like walking around, couldn't even get to the front of the line.
+Couldn't even get to the front of the line.

 Either people wanted to talk to him about you, Sean, and talk about all the good things you're doing, or they wanted to talk to him working for Reagan, supporting Trump.

-He said, People are fired up and they're pissed.
+He said, people are fired up and they're pissed.

-He said they're so angry about what's happened.
+He said, they're so angry about what's happened.

-And I have to say it's pretty, it's pretty incredible.
+And I have to say, it's pretty, it's pretty incredible.

-He said, People love you, Sean.
+He said, people love you, Sean.

-You're well loved out there, so you know.
+You're well loved out there.

-You know, not to say anything, but when it was a little odd, you get in the middle of this crap, and we have done, I think our deepest dive we've ever done on any one topic.
+You know, not to say anything, but when it was a little odd, you get in the middle of this crap.

 And I thought we did a really good job vetting Obama when the media wouldn't.

-We worked really hard on all of that, but we were right, and I'm very proud of everybody that had a part to play in that, because that's our goal.
+And I'm very proud of everybody that had a part to play in that because that's our goal.

-It is about the pursuit of truth, and everybody else is lying.
+It is about the pursuit of truth.

-Now, I want to introduce Carter Page, and I love what Lindsay said there about Carter Page.
+And I love what Lindsay said there about Carter Page.

 How many times do you think radio and TV you've been on my shows?